TRI-COUNTY AQUATIC SWIM LEAGUE

 Rules Committee

-a.
 Responsible for protest resolutions.

-b.
-Will provide certification/training opportunities for league officials.
+provide certification/training opportunities for league officials.

-c.
-Update league By-Laws to be current with the governing rule book and Executive Committee
+with the governing rule book and Executive Committee exceptions.

 The